KellzCodes/python_interview/2-Fundamentals/README.md

 ### Variables and Printing
 **Variable**
-- A **variable** cam be thought of as a container that stores a value.
+- A **variable** can be thought of as a container that stores a value.
 As a programmer you can create your own variables that store different data types.
 The following is an example of a variable, `hello_world = "This variable holds a string"`
 - In Python, variable names must:
   - Not start with a number.
   - Not contain any special characters other than underscores (_).